spatie/dropbox-api/README.md

 $client->rpcEndpointRequest('search', ['path' => '', 'query' => 'bat cave']);
 ```

-If you need to change the subdomain of the endpoint URL that used in the API request, you can prefix the endpoint path with `subdomain::`.
+If you need to change the subdomain of the endpoint URL used in the API request, you can prefix the endpoint path with `subdomain::`.

 Here's an example: